Bhopal disaster: Post-settlement activity

 In 1991, the local Bhopal authorities charged Anderson, who had retired in 1986, with manslaughter, a crime that carries a maximum penalty of 10 years in prison.
 He was declared a fugitive from justice by the Chief Judicial Magistrate of Bhopal on 1 February 1992 for failing to appear at the court hearings in a culpable homicide case in which he was named the chief defendant.
 Orders were passed to the Government of India to press for an extradition from the United States.
 The United States declined to extradite him citing a lack of evidence.

 The U.S. Supreme Court refused to hear an appeal of the decision of the lower federal courts in October 1993 against allowing victims of the Bhopal disaster to seek damages in a U.S. court.

 In 2004, the Indian Supreme Court ordered the Indian government to release any remaining settlement funds to victims.
 And in September 2006, the Welfare Commission for Bhopal Gas Victims announced that all original compensation claims and revised petitions had been "cleared".

-In 2006, the Second Circuit Court of Appeals in New York City upheld the dismissal of remaining claims in the case of Bano v.
+In 2006, the U.S. Court of Appeals for the Second Circuit in New York City upheld the dismissal of remaining claims in the case of Bano v.
 Union Carbide Corporation.
 This move blocked plaintiffs' motions for class certification and claims for property damages and remediation.
 In the view of UCC, "the ruling reaffirms UCC's long-held positions and finally puts to rest—both procedurally and substantively—the issues raised in the class action complaint first filed against Union Carbide in 1999 by Haseena Bi and several organisations representing the residents of Bhopal".

 In June 2010, seven former employees of UCIL, all Indian nationals and many in their 70s, were convicted of causing death by negligence: Keshub Mahindra, former non-executive chairman of Union Carbide India Limited; V. P. Gokhale, managing director; Kishore Kamdar, vice-president; J. Mukund, works manager; S. P. Choudhary, production manager; K. V. Shetty, plant superintendent; and S. I. Qureshi, production assistant.
 They were each sentenced to two years' imprisonment and fined ₹100 thousand.
 All were released on bail shortly after the verdict.

 A US federal class action litigation, Sahu v.
 Union Carbide and Warren Anderson, was filed in 1999 under the U.S. Alien Torts Claims Act (ATCA), which provides for civil remedies for "crimes against humanity".
 It sought damages for personal injury, medical monitoring and injunctive relief in the form of clean-up of the drinking water supplies for residential areas near the Bhopal plant.
 The lawsuit was dismissed in 2012 and the subsequent appeal was denied.

 Warren Anderson, then 92 years old, died on 29 September 2014.

-On 14 March 2023 Indian Supreme Court dismissed curative petition for enhanced compensation.
+On 14 March 2023, Indian Supreme Court dismissed curative petition for enhanced compensation.